Dave Peyton left unique legacy at The Herald-Dispatch

 Just about everyone who knew Dave has a story.
 Bowen told one that Peyton liked to relate what happened in 1968.

 In April of that year, Marshall had what it called Impact Week.
 It brought national figures to campus for events.
-One day, Alan Ginsburg and Dick Gregory spoke.
+One day, Allen Ginsberg and Dick Gregory spoke.
 That evening, entertainment was provided by the Chad Mitchell Trio.
 That was after Chad Mitchell had left the act bearing his name.
 He was replaced by a young singer by the name of John Deutschendorf Jr.

-“Is that the one that Alan Ginsburg was at?
+“Is that the one that Allen Ginsberg was at?
 Far out!”
 Denver said.

 And so the stories go.